linuxserver/docker-documentation/docs/FAQ.md

 	##### I want to reverse proxy an application which defaults to https with a self-signed certificate { #strict-proxy }

-    <h4>Traefik</h4>
+    === "Traefik"

         In this example, we will configure a serverTransport rule we can apply to a service, as well as telling Traefik to use https on the backend for the service.

         Create a [ServerTransport](https://doc.traefik.io/traefik/routing/services/#serverstransport_1) in your dynamic Traefik configuration; we are calling ours `ignorecert`.

         ```yml
             http:
             serversTransports:
                 ignorecert:
                 insecureSkipVerify: true
         ```

         Then on our `foo` service we tell it to use this rule, as well as telling Traefik the backend is running on https.

         ```yml
             - traefik.http.services.foo.loadbalancer.serverstransport=ignorecert
             - traefik.http.services.foo.loadbalancer.server.scheme=https
         ```

 ??? faq "Why does LinuxServer.io recommend to use docker-compose over Portainer?"